chanzuckerberg/cellxgene/README.md

 ### Quick start

-To install CELLxGENE Annotate you need Python 3.10+.
+_To install CELLxGENE Annotate you need Python 3.10+_.
 We recommend [installing Annotate into a conda or virtual environment.](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/desktop/install.md)

 Install the package.